Kratasz/RPG-game-html-test/README.md

 # RPG-game-html-test
-Just a testing for rpg game made in javascript
+Justtesting for rpg game made in javascript